mr-shafiei/computer-apps-spring-2014/Documents/Test.md

-You are looking at a new laptop and your main concern is battery life.
+You are shopping for a new laptop and your main concern is longer battery life.
 Should you get a laptop with a hard disk drive or a flash drive?
 Please explain why.

+Usted está comprando un nuevo ordenador portátil y su principal preocupación es la vida de la batería.
+En caso de obtener un ordenador portátil con una unidad de disco duro o una unidad flash?
+Por favor, explique por qué.